Silicon Slopes

-Silicon Slopes is an emerging technology community that primarily gains status from its relationship to or similarity with Silicon Valley, California.

 Etymology

-The term Silicon Slopes is the brainchild of Josh James (founder and CEO of Domo) for the purpose to create a branding campaign to promote Utah's growing technology community.
+The term Silicon Slopes originated when Josh James (founder and CEO of Domo) created a brand campaign to promote Utah's growing technology community.
 The nickname is derived from "Silicon Valley," substituting Utah's mountains (slopes) for Northern California's Santa Clara Valley.

 History

 Historically, the region had been home to a state prison and farmland and little else.
-Utah's decades-long history of government contract work and innovative Utah businesses' early involvement in the tech industry, include the creation of the Internet as the fourth node of ARPANET.
+Utah's decades-long history of government contract work and innovative Utah businesses' early involvement in the tech industry include the creation of the Internet as the fourth node of ARPANET.
 These foundations were built over years, and established Utah's ability to become a leading technology center.
 Utah also has a strong Internet backbone; it was a Google Fiber early expansion city with service now available in Provo and Salt Lake City as well.